MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-I-Requirements-Medicare-Diabetes-Prevention-Program-Suppliers-Beneficiary-Engagement-Incentives-Under-Medicare-Diabetes-Prevention-Program-Expanded-Model/section-424.205.md

 (B) A revocation under this paragraph (h)(1)(i) is considered a revocation under § 424.535(a)(1).

-(C) An MDPP supplier that does not satisfy the requirements in paragraph (b)(1) of this section may become eligible to bill for MDPP services again if it successfully achieves MDPP preliminary recognition or full CDC DPRP recognition, and successfully enrolls again in Medicare as an MDPP supplier after any applicable reenrollment bar has expired.
+(C) An MDPP supplier that does not satisfy the requirements in paragraph (b)(1) of this section may become eligible to bill for MDPP services again if it successfully achieves preliminary, full, or full plus CDC DPRP recognition, and successfully enrolls again in Medicare as an MDPP supplier after any applicable reenrollment bar has expired.

 (ii) *Failure to meet MDPP supplier standards.* The MDPP supplier fails to meet the standards specified in paragraph (d) of this section.